driftwoodgatherer/driftwoodgatherer.github.io/index.md

-## Driftwood Gatherer and Celtic Wanderer Studio
+# Driftwood Gifts, Art, Craft and Home Decor by Country

 ## Ireland
 ![Irish gifts, arts and craft from Ireland](/ireland-flag-small.jpg)